Skip to content

 HELPING CAPTIVES

-...is an anti-trafficking and support organization that exists to bring freedom and safety to those exploited by sex trafficking through prevention, intervention, and recovery services, because of Christ's love, through the power of the Gospel.
+...is a Christian anti-trafficking and support organization serving the Spokane Washington and Northern Idaho regions.
+We exist to honor God by providing opportunities for freedom and safety to those exploited by sex trafficking through prevention, intervention, and recovery services.

 The Ministry